 If learning is the goal, you might want to write two or three different implementations of the same feature just to explore and compare.
 If time to market is important, you might go for the quickest implementation, even if it’s “wrong”.

 Many juniors?
 Seniors only?
 If you will recruit more devs, what are their profile?
 These are the really important question to take into consideration because it says something about the level of “smartness” and room for creativity you will allow the codebase to have.

 There are circumstances where the best thing to do is make a good enough solution, and revisit it later.
-If you think you are going to make it perfect on the first try, there is a risk you over engineer and as a consequence make the code more complicated than it has to be.
+If you think you are going to make it perfect on the first try, there is a risk you will over-engineer and as a consequence make the code more complicated than it has to be.

-You don’t yet know how the code base will develop.
+You don’t yet know how the codebase will develop.
 Maybe that piece of code wouldn’t grow as big as you thought.
-And maybe the feature gets removed from the product completely in a month. (has happened to me many times)
+And maybe the feature gets removed from the product completely in a month. (this has happened to me many times)

 Use this question with caution!
 You don’t want to throw in a lot of quick fixes all over the place.
 There is a balance.

 Every application is unique, and going for generalized solutions is not always the best approach.
 To find the best solution for the problems in your application requires you to think further than the official documentation and tutorials.

 Now you have a tool which takes into consideration many variables to find specialized solutions which will lead to more readable and more maintainable code.

 (this post has been translated to Korean here)